dxos/dxos/docs/docs/guide/kube/dx-yml-file.md

 # `dx.yml` file

-This file defines how your application is to be configured and deployed to a KUBE.
+This file defines how an application is to be configured and deployed to KUBE.
 It is placed at the root of a project and picked up by [`dx`](../cli) CLI during `dx publish`.
-If you're using a DXOS sample or template, there should be one provided for you by default.
+If using a DXOS [sample](../samples) or [template](../cli/app-templates), there is one provided by default.

 Supply a `modules` section describing the array of modules to deploy.
-Each one has a name and a build command which govern the final DNS name and code of the app deployed to the KUBE.
-KUBE will host apps on subdomains of `localhost` like `<app>.localhost` and the KUBE's main hostname (`<app-name>.kube.local` by default).
+Each one has a name which governs the final DNS name of the app deployed to the KUBE.
+KUBE will host apps on subdomains of `localhost` like `<app>.localhost` and the KUBE's [main hostname](./commands#configuration) (`<app-name>.kube.local` by default).

+An example `dx.yml` file:

 ```yaml
 version: 1